 The authentic Burmese dishes in the book are beloved by many in San Francisco and you can now make them at home!
 Kate described Shan Noodles as sort of a Burmese version of Bolognese, so we had to try them.
 She recommends using a large rice noodle, so we opted for Pad Thai noodles since they are readily available.
 Kate also suggested using ground chicken thigh if you don’t want to deal with chopping the thighs.

-Pro tip: when you’re purchasing cayenne pepper, make note of what level of spiciness you are purchasing.
+Pro tip: when you’re purchasing cayenne pepper to make Shan Noodles, make note of what level of spiciness you are purchasing.
 We tested these a few times, and we had 70,000 heat unit cayenne on hand, which was way too hot.
 We would suggest a milder cayenne so you can taste the flavors in the dish (or if your cayenne is exceptionally spicy, use half).
 Also make sure to use regular paprika, don’t get hot or smoked.

 Don’t miss going to Burma Love and Burma Superstar when you’re in the San Francisco Bay area.
 Find out what we recommend here.